oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/initial.md

   **NOTE**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
 If so, you need to put the Domain's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

-  Run the following command to create the domain custom resource:
+  Run the following command to create the domain custom resource and the referenced cluster resource:

   ```shell
   $ kubectl apply -f /tmp/mii-sample/domain-resources/WLS-AI/mii-initial-d1-WLS-AI-v1.yaml